coachshea/knitLatex/README.md

 # Introduction

-This package includes several helper functions for working with knitr and latex.
+This package provides several helper functions for working with knitr and LaTeX.
-It includes xTab for creating traditional latex tables, lTab for generating Longtable environments, and sTab for generating a Supertabular environment.
+It includes xTab for creating traditional LaTeX tables, lTab for generating longtable environments, and sTab for generating a supertabular environment.
 Additionally, this package contains a knitr_sethooks function. knitr_sethooks serves two purposes.
-First, it fixes a well-known bug which distorts the "results='asis'" command when used in conjunction with userdifiend commands.
-Second, it provides a com command (\<\<com=TRUE\>\>=) which renders the output from knitr as a latex command.
+First, it fixes a well-known bug in knitr, which distorts the "results='asis'" command when used in conjunction with user-defined commands.
+Second, it provides a com command (\<\<com=TRUE\>\>=) which renders the output from knitr as a LaTeX command.

-In the examples below, the code is shown as it would be provided in a knitr chunk, with the resultant latex depcited below.
-If this was an actual latex file, setting results = 'asis' would eliminate the comment markings (which is generally what you would want).
+In the examples below, the code is shown as it would be provided in a knitr chunk, with the resultant LaTeX depcited below.
+If this was an actual LaTeX file, setting results = 'asis' would eliminate the comment markings (which is generally what you would want).
 Additionally, the examples below show only the basic usages of each function.
 For a more detailed examination, you should view